 Cycling towards Chamonix and marvelling at the mighty Mont Blanc as it gets bigger and bigger.
 Wonderful off-road cycle paths across France led us here.

-From jungles in the tropics to mountains on the Tibetan Plateau, this region is stunning.
+From jungles in the tropics to mountains on the Tibetan Plateau, this region is stunning for bicycle touring.
 Traditional Old Towns adorned with red lanterns break up the journey perfectly.

 A serpentine of a road weaving between 7000m mountains, jaw dropping valleys and colossal glaciers.
 Combine with the friendly locals and the opportunity for exploring other valleys, it’s unforgettable.